Beliavsky/Fortran-code-on-GitHub/README.md

 [cdaSQR](https://github.com/KarimOualkacha/cdaSQR): generalized coordinate descent (GCD) algorithm for computing the solution path of the penalized quantile regression, by KarimOualkacha

+[Chains for Optimization and Probabilistic Analysis (copa)](https://github.com/thomasbiekoetter/copa): lightweight and modular library for Markov Chain Monte Carlo (MCMC) sampling and probabilistic analysis, by Thomas Biekötter.
+It provides parallel and serial ensemble samplers with convenient tools for storing and analyzing Markov chains. copa implements a parallel ensemble MCMC sampler based on the Affine Invariant Ensemble Sampler algorithm introduced by [Goodman & Weare (2010)](https://msp.org/camcos/2010/5-1/camcos-v5-n1-p04-p.pdf) — Communications in Applied Mathematics and Computational Science, 5(1), 65–80. [pycopa](https://github.com/thomasbiekoetter/pycopa) is a Python wrapper.

 [CohensdpLibrary](https://github.com/dcousin3/CohensdpLibrary): R package with Fortran code to compute the Cohen d_p and its confidence intervals in any experimental design, by Denis Cousineau

 [curvefit](https://github.com/jchristopherson/curvefit): library for fitting functions to sets of data, by jchristopherson